dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 These fields can be imagined as spaces with the potential to facilitate sociophysical energy exchange -- with a strong departure from physics: there is pronounced variation in the topology of the spaces.
-There are field with physically derived topology, graph topology and any kind of conceivable topology.
+There are fields with physically derived topology, graph topology and any kind of conceivable topology.
 These are simply tools for attempting to model what is far more complex than can ever be known.